Illinois Republican Party

-The Illinois Republican Party is the affiliate of the Republican Party in the U.S. state of Illinois founded in May 29, 1856.
-It is run by the Illinois Republican State Central Committee, which consists of 18 members, one representing each of the state's congressional districts.
+The Illinois Republican Party is the affiliate of the Republican Party in the U.S. state of Illinois founded on May 29, 1856.
+It is run by the Illinois Republican State Central Committee, which consists of 17 members, one representing each of the state's congressional districts.
 Once the dominant party in Illinois, the state GOP has become a minority party within the last few decades, holding little power in the state.
-The current chairman is Don Tracy, who has served since 2021.
+The current chairman is Kathy Salvi, who has served since 2024.

 History

 Before the 1990s

 The Illinois Republican Party was organized at the Bloomington Convention in Major's Hall in Bloomington on May 29, 1856.
 Its founding members came from the former Whig Party in Illinois after its members joined with several powerful local political factions including, notably, the Independent Democrat movement of Chicago that helped elect James Hutchinson Woodworth Mayor in 1848.
+According to The Cook County Album of Genealogy, Francis Schweinfurth Sr., who had emigrated with his family from Germany, was a factor in creating the Illinois Republican Party. he was known as devout Lutheran and a businessman in Chicago.
+He fought as an officer in the Civil War on the Union side.
+As a first lieutenant, he was captured and held prisoner of war at Chickamauga.
+He, with his brother, operated a bread baking business in Chicago.
+He is buried at Rosehill Cemetery in Chicago.

 The early Illinois Republican Party enjoyed many members from commerce who shared the vision of Illinois generally, and Chicago in particular, as a gateway to the Western frontier of the United States.
 The early party members quickly identified their shared anti-slavery sentiment which further differentiated them from the older parties based on the East Coast.
 Many early members of the party failed to gain statewide office or election to the United States Congress due to this anti-slavery view, although this early position of the party in Illinois would later propel several candidates to prominent office, including the Governorship of Illinois won by Richard Yates, and in the mid-1850s, the election of former Chicago Mayor James Hutchinson Woodworth to one term in the United States House of Representatives.

 On May 9–10, 1860 the Illinois Republican State Convention was held in Decatur.
 At this convention Abraham Lincoln received his first endorsement for president of the United States.
+Frank Schweinfurth, according to the Cook County Album of Genealogy, was a major force in nominating Abraham Lincoln.
 Until 1932, Republicans had virtually complete control over Illinois politics.

 From 1932 to 1994, Republicans still usually had more control over Illinois politics, although Democrats still had a presence in the state and many noted Democratic politicians, most notably Adlai Stevenson II (lost to Republican Dwight Eisenhower twice), came from Illinois.
 President Ronald Reagan also came from Illinois, despite living in and serving two terms as Governor of California.
-The last time Republican carried in presidential elections was 1988, when George H. W. Bush won Illinois by 2.1% marginal points.
+The last time a Republican carried in presidential elections was 1988, when George H. W. Bush won Illinois by 2.1% marginal points.